Tekaoh/swg-auth-wordpress/swgauth/readme.txt

 == Installation ==

 1. Upload the plugin files to the `wp-content/plugins/swgauth/` directory or install the plugin through the WordPress admin panel.
-2. Activate the plugin through Wordpress admin panel.
+2. Activate the plugin through the Wordpress admin panel.
 3. Point your SWG server's externalAuthURL config flag to `http://url.to.wordpress/?action=swgauth`.
 4. Done!